 7. Share Your Google Contacts

 Unfortunately, Gmail doesn’t allow users to share contacts with each other.
 It’s a significant bottleneck for many teams that rely on Gmail to email prospects, clients, or users and can’t use one synchronized Gmail contacts database.

 Shared Contacts for Gmail solves this issue by making it possible to share and update contacts with team members and to manage permissions.
 The app can be easily downloaded from the official Google Workspace Marketplace and seamlessly integrated with Gmail.

 A new shared address book appears on Google Contacts and is ready to use.
-If you’re a Google Workspace user, you know for sure that it’s a comprehensive solution that allows for managing various mailboxes, creating and sharing different types of files, working with text, numbers, and visual content.
+If you’re a Google Workspace user, you know for sure that it’s a comprehensive solution that allows for managing various mailboxes, creating and sharing different types of files, and working with text, numbers, and visual content.
 And it enables you to keep up to date with your calendar and more.